 The Our Watch Fellowship Program is administered by the Walkley Foundation.
 This is a prestigious leadership opportunity for 14 outstanding journalists.
-They’ll have the opportunity to build and refine their knowledge of best practice reporting on violence against women, and deepen their understanding of the complexities of the issue, through a series of three retreats around the country.
+Fellows will have the opportunity to build and refine their knowledge of best practice reporting on violence against women, and deepen their understanding of the complexities of the issue, through a series of three retreats in 2021.
 Fellows will be provided an opportunity to:

 - Deepen their knowledge of violence against women and its prevention

 - Engage in conversations with peers, veteran and award-winning journalists and violence against women experts on the challenges and opportunities for advancing journalism on this topic

-- Develop skills in understanding and reporting on the complexities of violence against Aboriginal and Torres Strait Islander women, women with disabilities, migrant and refugee women and other women who experience multiple forms of discrimination
+- Develop skills in understanding and reporting on the complexities of violence against Aboriginal and Torres Strait Islander women, women with disabilities, migrant and refugee women and women who experience multiple forms of discrimination

 - Discuss trauma-informed approaches to interviewing victims, survivors and traumatised people

 - Understand common challenges, pitfalls and stumbling blocks to best-practice reporting, and develop practical techniques for producing more nuanced stories